 This an edited version of an article I wrote two years ago for the student newspaper at one of my former schools.
 At the time, I was writing to say goodbye before moving onto pastures new, and wanted to offer my A-Level and GCSE students some final words of advice.
 The years since have only reaffirmed my position that perfectionism – and ideas related to students feeling as though they ‘aren’t good enough’ – are among the most serious problems young people face in education, particularly at this time of year.

-Now that I’ve left teaching altogether, I realise more and more that the message of this article is as relevant as ever, and matters as much as any lesson I ever taught or essay I ever marked.
+I now realise more and more that the message of this article is as relevant as ever, and matters as much as any lesson I ever taught or essay I ever marked.
 With another Results Day around the corner, our students shouldn’t be reminded of how far they still must go; instead, they deserve to be reminded of how far they have come, of how impressive that is, and how proud of them their teachers are.

 Perhaps I’m just becoming more sentimental now that my time in the teaching profession has come to a close, but lately I’ve spent far too long reflecting on the triumphs and tribulations of the last seven years.
 It’s only natural: results day provides an irresistible opportunity to look back on the past in order to prepare for the future – a future that gets closer and closer every day as September rolls inexorably around once again.
 In that sense, a little reflection can be a useful thing.